applicaster/developer.applicaster.com/book/push/push-android.md

     ```

     *__Note__*
-    * You should already have a valid Bintray privileges, if this is not the case go back to [getting-started](/getting-started/zapp-plugins.html) guides and read it in depth.
+    * make sure you already have a valid Bintray privileges, if this is not the case go back to [getting-started](/getting-started/zapp-plugins.html) guides and read it in depth.

-3. In the app level build.gradle file add a dependency to `com.applicaster:applicaster-android-sdk` as follows:
+3. At the app level build.gradle file add a dependency to `com.applicaster:applicaster-android-sdk` as follows:

     ```gradle
     dependencies {